Deva-u7/aws-sqs-service/README.md

 - Setup
 - Usage

 ## Overview

 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-This repository provides a hands-on approach to learning SQS through practical examples.
+This repository[...]

 ## Prerequisites